-Technopoly is written by Postman as a bit of a rallying cry.
-His primary concern is a peripheral cultural subversion by way of the inescapable drive towards technology.
-Even the technology of numbers.
+Technopoly is written by Postman as a rallying cry.
+His concern is a peripheral cultural subversion by way of our inescapable drive towards the technology of numbers.
 We often use statistical analysis to determine the direction towards success without often considering the myriad factors that co-opt that success.
 Numbers are the beginning of wisdom, not its end.

 To illustrate this, Postman offers various examples, the most poignant of which involves politics.
 So enamored are politicians with polling that they often allow those numbers to drive decision-making (for a cogent example, refer to the 2016 United States election).
 If that is, in fact, the case why do we need politicians?
 We are electing them to lead society, yet the decision-making process has devolved into simple numbers assessments.
 Policy by polling.
 Where, in this equation, is the leadership?
 Where is the vision?